Daily Show Prep: Wednesday, January 15

 Hour 1

-Isis leader raid, says – as happened
+Isis leader Abu Bakr al-Baghdadi killed in US raid, says Donald Trump – as it happened

 Delta Force dog returns to duty after being injured in Baghdadi raid